 Related Research Projects

-CAMILLE JENSEN started working in the Maloney Lab in 2004 and is Dr. Maloney’s “Right-Hand Woman.”
+CAMILLE JENSEN started working in the Forest and Conservation Biology Lab in 2004 and is Dr. Maloney’s “Right-Hand Woman.”
 Camille graduated with a B.S. in Forest Management from the University of Minnesota in 2001 and in 2005 completed her M.S. in Plant Pathology from UC Davis.
-Camille has extensive experience as a forest health specialist and forest biologist working in montane ecosystems of California and also has experience working in urban forestry in NYC.
+Camille has extensive experience as a forest health specialist and forest biologist working in montane ecosystems of California and has experience working in urban forestry in NYC.
 She is the lab’s resident entomologist and fellow “phenomics” associate in the lab’s ecological genetic studies of five-needled white pines.
 Camille enjoys living, playing, and working in the mountains and is a wonderful Mother to her 2 sons Pax and Nico.

 Former Members & Interns

 ELISA MARINI worked in the lab from 2015-2017 monitoring bark beetle populations, conducting dendrochronology studies, and forest carbon dynamics.
 Elisa received her B.S. in Forest and Environmental Technologies from the University of Padua, Italy in 2011 and her M.S. in Forest and Environmental Sciences from the University of Padua in 2014.
 Elisa is currently an award-winning cheesemaker back in Italy, here is her shops website: https://www.saporidimontegnago.com/#/.
 They do not ship to the US but hopefully I can travel to Italy soon to taste her wonderfully crafted cheeses.